Nasturtium microgreens seeds should be soaked for a few hours before planting. It helps water penetrate the large, hard seed husk.

-The flavor is unique as it changes from a sweet, salty, fruity flavor finishing with a very sharp bite.
+The flavor is unique, changing from a sweet, salty, fruity flavor finishing with a very sharp bite.
 It surprised me the first time I ate nasturtium microgreens.

-Although I call these nasturtium microgreens, they grow to what I like to call baby leaf size before harvest.
+Although I call these nasturtium microgreens, they grow to what I call baby leaf size before harvest.

 Nasturtium Microgreen Seeds Package Sizes

 - In a packet perfect for a Home Microgreen tray at 13.6-grams,